 - parenting & sleep clinics and specialists

 - at-home postnatal carers, such as mothercraft nurses

 - chat online with other parents about their sleep dilemmas and solutions

 - Sleep in Early Childhood article from the Parenting & Child Health section of the Child & Youth Health website, CYH, South Australia

-- Sleep and Settle from Karitane (pdf)
+- Sleeping and Settling strategies from Karitane (PDFs)